KSashaDF/InventoryUtil/README.md

 The goal of this project is to provide a complete solution to item manipulation for Spigot plugins.

-The methods provided in the Inventory interface lack the flexibility required for many kinds of item manipulation operations required by plugin developers.
+The methods provided in the `Inventory` interface lack the flexibility required for many kinds of item manipulation operations required by plugins.
 This library provides a set of item manipulation methods which should satisfy a far broader range of item manipulation needs.

 ## Examples